 “Don’t miss the Brightest Show South of the North Pole,” the group writes on its Facebook page.
 “Electric holiday attraction features millions of lights synchronized to a festive mix of music and includes entertainment while you wait.”

 Say “howdy” to the holidays this season in College Station for the annual Santa’s Wonderland, a massive, festive, and bright holiday tradition that features a Texas-sized spectacle of lights, gingerbread village, snow playground, live music, and boundless merriment for the whole family.

 At Santa’s Wonderland, visitors can enjoy a stocking’s worth of opportunities to experience the LED-lit magic of Christmas.
 Such includes their Santa’s Hayride Tour, which whisks visitors through their breathtaking displays of over 4 million holiday lights while seated on freshly bundled hay.

-Drive out to Humble this year to cross off the last light show on your list.
-Dasher’s Light Show is a one-mile-length immersive light show located at 8233 Will Clayton Pkwy.
+Drive out to Sam Houston Race park this year to cross off the last light show on your list.
+Dasher’s Light Show is a one-mile-length immersive light show.
 Synced up with your favorite holiday music, the light show lasts about a half hour.
 Prices vary so consult their website with all details.